 There are also provisions for cases where cardholders find themselves without a job.
 The EU Blue Card’s validity remains in place for three months following the end of a contract, enabling the holder to find a new job.
 However, it should be noted that the EU Blue Card holder is responsible for communicating their current status to the competent immigration authorities of the Member State of residence (i.e., the German immigration authorities).
 Open and transparent communication is the best way of avoiding legal disputes or challenges.

-Following updates to the law in Germany, EU Blue Card holders will need to notify the immigration authorities about a change of employer and/or position if it occurs within the first 12 months of employment.
+Following updates to the law in Germany, EU Blue Card holders will need to notify the immigration authorities about a change of employer and position if it occurs within the first 12 months of employment.
 This has changed from the previous requirement, whereby they needed to notify the authorities should such a change have happened within the first two years of employment.
 The German immigration authorities will have 30 days to decide whether to reject the application to change employers or positions.
-After working under an EU Blue Card for 12 months, EU Blue Card holders can change employers and/or positions without notifying the immigration authorities.
+After working under an EU Blue Card for 12 months, EU Blue Card holders can change employers and positions without notifying the immigration authorities.

 Extending the EU Blue Card